ehansis/ozelot/docs/examples/eurominder/running.rst

 If you want to set up a fresh conda environment for trying out this example, there is a handy environment file included in the repository.
-To set up a Python 2.7 environment, use the file ``eurominder-environment-2.7.yml`` `located in the example's folder <https://raw.githubusercontent.com/ehansis/ozelot-examples/master/eurominder/eurominder-environment-2.7.yml>`_ and run
+To set up a Python 2.7 environment, use the file ``eurominder-environment-2.7.yml`` located in the example's folder to run

 .. code-block:: none